briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ## tl;dr

-This article will show how software development teams can build on-demand environments for dog-food testing, quality review, internal and external demos and other use cases that require short-lived but feature-complete instances of a web application.
-The focus will be on the technical implementation of building ad hoc environments using specific set of tools (including AWS ECS, Terraform and GitHub Actions).
-I will also be giving context on the high-level implementation decisions based on what I think are best practices guided by the [12-Factor Application methodology](https://12factor.net/).
+This article will show how software development teams can build on-demand instances of a web application project for dog-food testing, quality review, internal and external demos and other use cases that require short-lived but feature-complete environments.
+It will focus on the technical implementation of building ad hoc environments using a specific set of tools (including AWS ECS, Terraform and GitHub Actions).
+I will also be giving context on high-level implementation decisions based on what I think are best practices guided by the [12-Factor Application methodology](https://12factor.net/).
 If any of this interests you, please have a read and let me know what you think in the comments on the outlets where I'll be sharing this article (links at the end).

 ## GitHub Links

-This article references three open-source code repositories on GitHub:
+This article references three open-source code repositories on GitHub.

 - [django-step-by-step](https://github.com/briancaffey/django-step-by-step)
-  - this repo contains an example microblogging application called μblog
+  - this repo contains an example microblogging application called μblog built with Django
+  - the same application is implemented as a traditional Model Template View (MTV) site, a decoupled REST API and Javascript web application and a GraphQL API
+  - it is a monorepo that also includes a frontend Vue.js application, CI/CD pipelines, a VuePress documentation site as well as tooling and instructions for settings up a local development environments (both with and without docker)
-  - includes complete GitHub Action examples for automating creation, updating and destruction of ad hoc environments
+  - it includes a complete set of GitHub Action examples for automating the processes of creating, updating and destroying ad hoc environments that will be an important part of what is covered in this article

 - [terraform-aws-django](https://github.com/briancaffey/terraform-aws-django)
-  - a collection of modules for running Django applications on AWS using Terraform, including ad hoc environments
+  - a collection of modules for running Django applications on AWS using Terraform
+  - one of the submodules can be used for creating ad hoc environments which will be what we use to create ad hoc environments
-  - this module has been published to Terraform Registry
+  - this module has been published to Terraform Registry and is used in the `terraform/live/ad-hoc` directory of the `django-step-by-step` repo

 - [terraform-aws-ad-hoc-environments](https://github.com/briancaffey/terraform-aws-ad-hoc-environments)
-  - a Terraform module that provides shared infrastructure used by ad hoc environments (VPC, RDS instance, bastion host, etc.)
+  - a Terraform module that provides shared infrastructure used by ad hoc environments (including VPC, RDS instance, bastion host, security groups and IAM roles, etc.)
-  - this module has also been published to Terraform Registry
+  - this module has also been published to Terraform Registry and is also used in `django-step-by-step`
-  - this module is designed to be used with the `terraform-aws-django` module
+  - this module is designed to be used with the `terraform-aws-django` Terraform module

 ## Assumptions

 There are all sorts of applications, and all sort of engineering teams.
-For some context on what I'm describing in this article, here are some basic assumptions that I'm making about a fictional application and developed by a fictional engineering team:
+For some context on what I'm describing in this article, here are some basic assumptions that I'm making about the type of engineering team and software application product that would be a good fit for this type of development workflow.

 - engineering team is composed of a backend team, a frontend team, a devops team and works closely with a product team
-- backend team primarily develops an API
+- backend team primarily develops a REST API
-- frontend team develops an JavaScript SPA (frontend website)
+- frontend team develops a JavaScript SPA (frontend website)
-- SPA consumes backend API
+- SPA consumes backend REST API
 - product team frequently needs to demo applications to prospective clients
 - development teams don't have deep expertise in infrastructure, containers, CI/CD or automation
-- devops team has some knowledge of the application and is responsible for building automation that will allow anyone on the team to quickly spin up a complete environment for either testing or demoing purposes
+- devops team has been tasked with building automation that will allow anyone on the team to quickly spin up a complete environment for testing and demoing purposes within minutes

 Here are assumptions about specific tools and technologies used at the company: